anh-ld/nho/README.md

 ### Why Nho?

 Creating Web Components can be tedious if you use vanilla JavaScript.
-On the other hand, popular frameworks like `Vue`, `React`, `Minze`, `Lit`, etc are hefty (4KB+) for a small web component. `Nho` keeps it lightweight by stripping advanced APIs and implementing a very simple DOM diffing algorithm in behind.
+On the other hand, popular frameworks are hefty (4KB+) for writing just a small web component. `Nho` keeps it lightweight by stripping advanced APIs and implementing a very simple DOM diffing algorithm in behind.

 ### Features